webcluesdev/hubstaff-ruby/README.md

 Here are some common use cases for the Hubstaff v1 API client.

-### List users

-You can list all users for a specific account, and get the details about the organization, and the projects they've worked on.
+### You can list all users for a specific account, and get the details about the organization, and the projects they've worked on.

 ```ruby
 puts "#{ JSON.pretty_generate(client.users(true,true)) }"